- Can I subdivide or develop the property I’m looking at?

 These concessions can be found in either the R-Codes, DC.2.2 or Local Government Planning Polices and Scheme Texts.

 An application requesting a variation may require additional documentation for consideration by local government and/or the WAPC to support the variation.
 Each application will be carefully assessed on its merits and then approved or rejected.
-There is a whole article that discusses using concessions and variations on our blog, as well as a detailed learning module about applying them in our book and online course, available in our courses and training section of the website.
+There is a detailed learning module about applying concessions and variations in our WA guidebook book and online course (Infill developer and revisited in Masterclass), available in our courses and training section of the website.

 Sometimes when looking at subdividing land in certain councils you will discover an area which is dual coded on the scheme map.

 For Example; A block that has R15/25 coding means that R15 is the base code applied with a normal subdivision application made to the WAPC.
-The parent lot may however be subdivided to R25, provided additional performance criteria set by the Local Government criteria can be met.
-Demonstration of compliance with extra criteria is often required by supplying additional documentation with the application to the WAPC, or sometimes by lodging a DA (Development Application) with the Local Council.
-There is a whole article discussing dual density coding on our blog.
+The parent lot may however be subdivided to the higher R25, provided additional performance criteria set by the Local Government can be met.
+Demonstration of compliance with extra criteria is often required by supplying additional documentation with the application to the WAPC, or sometimes by lodging a DA with the Local Council.